 When you first consider blogging, you may have a lot of things you want to talk about and figure that you will just do cover them all.
 That way, you can help more people, right?

 Yes, some blogs with a broader range of topics can do well, but most don’t.
-One of the most common mistakes bloggers make is trying to talk about too many topics.
+One of the most common mistakes bloggers make is trying to talk about too many things.
 In their minds, it makes sense – but in reality, it does not.

 I’m here to help you narrow down your niche and understand why it is so important.